ValerianGregoire/Valplotlib/README.md

 #### self.image is the background of the graph.
 You may give it a path to the image to display.
 The image is automatically displayed as a background for your graph.
-The shape of the graph will have the shape of the background, make sure to use images with proportions close to 1:1 to avoid a wide or tall graph.

 #### In parallel to the creation of the graph, you may create a line or scatter object.